top of page

 As consumers become more aware of the products they choose, the push for transparency and safety will likely intensify.
 It is vital for individuals to stay informed, prioritize their well-being, and make choices that align with their values in an ever-changing marketplace.

 Understanding the realities about Triclosan is crucial for making informed choices regarding everyday products.
-By distinguishing fact from fiction, individuals can choose safer alternatives while supporting health and environmental sustainability initiatives.
+The Environmental Working Group (https://www.ewg.org/) is one website you may want to use to research products.
 If you have concerns about triclosan, always check product labels to see if it is included in your items.

 bottom of page